 Influencer marketing is therefore not just about influencers carrying out certain actions; the results must be analysed from the very moment the campaign is launched.
 That way we can see if certain actions work better than others, or if campaign interest is decreasing or increasing.
 Furthermore, it’s gives us time to react if something does not go as expected.

-Perhaps you’d like: Why Influencer Marketing should be professionalised and measured
+Perhaps you’d like: Why Influencer Marketing should be professionalized and measured

-- There are many different ways to analyse marketing actions, but the majority are focused on costs and objectives.
+- There are many different ways to analyze marketing actions, but the majority are focused on costs and objectives.